 The first edition of this new flagship publication will be launched in Paris on 24 June 2015.
 It looks at the way in which companies, banks, institutional investors and shadow banking entities are operating in the low growth and low interest rate environment and the build-up of risks in the financial system.

-Singapore, 28 May 2015: This roundtable focused on how policymakers and investors can facilitate private sector infrastructure financing, as well as issues related to governance for institutional investors and the accounting treatment for long-term investment.
+Singapore, 28 May 2015: This roundtable will focus on key themes related to G20 work, including how policy makers and investors can facilitate private sector infrastructure financing, the development of infrastructure as an asset class, and issues relating to the regulation of long-term investment.

-The 2015 OECD-GFLEC symposium will address financial literacy for micro, small and medium-sized enterprises and harnessing financial education to spur entrepreneurship and innovation.
+The 2015 OECD-GFLEC symposium is addressing financial literacy for micro, small and medium-sized enterprises and harnessing financial education to spur entrepreneurship and innovation.